 The Tennessee Dual Enrollment Grant (TN DEG) is funded by the Tennessee Lottery and is administered by the Tennessee Student Assistance Corporation (TSAC).
 It provides opportunities for students to begin working toward a college degree while still pursuing a high school diploma.
-This grant program has a pricing system based on the number of credits a course earns.
-Grants 1 through 5 pay 100% of course tuition.
+This grant program pays a maximum of \$520 for each of the first five courses.
 For courses 6 through 10, the payment rate is \$100 per credit hour, so the state will pay \$300 for a three hour course.
-The TN DEG does not cover the costs of textbooks.
-You can find more information at TN Dual Enrollment Grant.